mkazhdan/TextureSignalProcessing/README.md

 Texel and confidence file names are specified using integer format specifiers, with zero-indexing.
 Colors are transformed to scalar confidence values by computing the gray-scale value and normalizing to the range [0,1].<br>
 For example, running
-<blockquote><code>% Bin/*/TextureFiltering --in Rooster/rooster.ply ../TSP.Data/Rooster/texels-%02d.png ../TSP.Data/Rooster/mask-%02d.png --multi</code></blockquote>
+<blockquote><code>% Bin/*/TextureFiltering --in Rooster/rooster.ply ../TSP.Data/Rooster/texels-%02d.png --inMask ../TSP.Data/Rooster/mask-%02d.png --multi</code></blockquote>
 opens a viewer showing the stitched texture on the left and the first partial textures on the right.<BR>
 Pressing the 't' key toggles forward through the partial textures and pressing 'T' toggles backwards.<BR>
 Holding [SHIFT] and clicking on the stitched model replaces the blended gradients under the paint-brush with the gradients from the currently visualized partial-texture.<BR>
 </OL>
 You can also bypass the viewer and output the stitched texture to a file:
-<blockquote><code>% Bin/*/TextureStitching --in Rooster/rooster.ply ../TSP.Data/Rooster/texels-%02d.png ../TSP.Data/Rooster/mask-%02d.png --multi --out stitched.png</code></blockquote>
+<blockquote><code>% Bin/*/TextureStitching --in Rooster/rooster.ply ../TSP.Data/Rooster/texels-%02d.png --inMask ../TSP.Data/Rooster/mask-%02d.png --multi --out stitched.png</code></blockquote>
 </details>
 </dl>